-Qurbani Eid, regarded as the greater Eid, is the Festival of Sacrifice and is a tradition that has been carried out by Muslims around the world for generations.
-Originating from the sacrifice that Ibrahim (AS) was willing to make for Allah (SWT), Muslims sacrifice animals for Qurbani, with shares being evenly distributed one of three ways – one for the home, one for friends and family and one for the poor and needy.
+Eid Ul Adha, regarded as the greater Eid, is the Festival of Sacrifice and is a tradition that has been carried out by Muslims around the world for generations.
+Originating from the sacrifice that Ibrahim (AS) was willing to make for Allah (SWT), Muslims sacrifice animals for Qurbani, with shares being evenly distributed one of three ways – one for the home, one for friends and family, and one for the poor and needy.

 Is Qurbani Compulsory?

-Qurbani is compulsory for all able-bodied Muslims who are above the age of puberty and would qualify for Zakat.
+Qurbani is mandatory for all able-bodied Muslims who are above the age of puberty and would qualify for paying Zakat.
 This means that your wealth meets and/or exceeds the nisab value – you can utilise ILM’s Zakat Calculator to work out if you qualify for this.

-Husbands may also wish to make a Qurbani donation on behalf of their wives, even if their wife earns her own income and would qualify to give Qurbani in her own right.
+Husbands can make a Qurbani donation on behalf of their wives, even if their wife earns her own income and would qualify to give Qurbani in her own right.
 This is not compulsory, however, and the wife may make her own Qurbani donation.

 Donating on Behalf of Deceased Family Members